Michael Levy, Baron Levy: Music industry

+Other roles

+In 2008 Levy became Chairman of International Standard Asset Management until 2011.
+He became Principal of Global Consultancy Services acting as a consultant to a number of companies and Chairman of Chase Mill Hill Ltd.

-Political life
+Political activities

-Levy first met Tony Blair at a dinner party in 1994, hosted by Israeli diplomat Gideon Meir, the two having a common friend in Eldred Tabachnik, a senior barrister (now a QC and a former president of the Board of Deputies of British Jews) at 11 King's Bench Walk, the chambers founded by Derry Irvine where Blair had trained in the early 1980s.
+Levy first met Tony Blair at a dinner party in 1994, hosted by Israeli diplomat Gideon Meir, the two having a common friend in Eldred Tabachnik, a senior barrister and former president of the Board of Deputies of British Jews, at 11 King's Bench Walk Chambers, the chambers founded by Derry Irvine where Blair had trained in the early 1980s.
 They soon became close friends and tennis partners.
 Levy ran the Labour Leader's Office Fund to finance Blair's campaign before the 1997 general election and received substantial contributions from such figures as Alex Bernstein and Robert Gavron, both of whom were ennobled by Blair after he came to power.
-Levy himself was created a life peer on 23 September 1997 as Baron Levy, of Mill Hill in the London Borough of Barnet.
-Since making his maiden speech on 3 December 1997, Levy has not spoken in a debate at the House of Lords.
+Known as "Lord Cashpoint" to some in the media and politics, he was the leading fundraiser for the Labour Party from 1994 to 2007 (having raised over £100m for the Labour Party).